 I like to think of these lovely chicken tenders as elevated chicken nuggets.
 They’re just so incredibly easy to eat (as fried chicken tends to be!)

-- Because tenders are small, they cook quickly, making them less fussy than traditional fried chicken.
+- Quick and easy.
+Chicken tenders cook fast and evenly, making them far less intimidating than traditional fried chicken.
+No guesswork, no waiting around.

-I’m also sharing my tips for foolproof deep-frying at home (I promise it’s not scary!)
-AND how to make the tenders ahead of time.
+I’ve also included my tips for foolproof deep-frying at home (I promise it’s not scary!)
+AND how to make the tenders ahead of time so you can prep them in advance if you’re entertaining.

 Ingredients You’ll Need